weareferal/craft-env-sync/README.md

 - The earliest backups of the 6 most recent months
 - The earliest backups of the 3 most recent years

+Bear in mind that depending on how many backups you have, some of these might overlay.
+For example, a backup that is retained as part of the 4 most recent weekly backups might also be one of the 6 most recent monthly backups too.

 When enabled, backups will be pruned whenever a new backup is created via the Control Panel.
 Backups will be pruned independently.
 In other words, if you create a database backup, only the old database backups will be deleted, not the volume backups.
 You can also prune database or volume backups independently on the command line:

 ```sh